tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

 ### Example

-The candidate attribute in the SDP messages to exchange the encrypted candiate following the abov procedure can be given by
+The candidate attribute in the SDP messages to exchange the encrypted candidate following the above procedure can be given by

-  candidate:1 1 udp 2122262783
+  a=candidate:1 1 udp 2122262783
     8c9bd03bb7a5a76a5803eebc688f0388fa991acbdf116f6b72fd3a781174cd58.encrypted
     56622 typ host

 ICE Candidate Processing {#processing}
 -------------------------------------

 This section outlines how received ICE candidates with mDNS names are processed by ICE agents, and is relevant to all endpoints.

-### Procedure

 For any remote ICE candidate received by the ICE agent, the following procedure is used: